Skip to content

 Today most suppliers of cast iron rainwater systems offer products in both primer or pre-painted with a 10 year protective coating.
 When describing modern materials, the term ‘cost effective’ is used rather than simply saying cheap.
 There is no doubt that the initial cost of many modern materials is less than cast iron but you might be surprised to know that over its lifespan, cast iron will cost around a third of plastic.

-What building types is the Calnethorpe Cast Iron Hopper No.11 suited to?
+What building types is the Satin Chrome Rooflight Hand Winder Opener suited to?

-What building types is the Calnethorpe Cast Iron Hopper No.11 suited to?
+What building types is the Satin Chrome Rooflight Hand Winder Opener suited to?

-How do I get a price for a hit and miss vent?
+How does a hit and miss vent work?

-How do I get a price for a hit and miss vent?
+How does a hit and miss vent work?

 Related products